-I first visited the Saadiyat Cultural District when the first gallery opened in 2010.
+I first visited the Saadiyat Cultural District when Manarat Al Saadiyat opened in 2010.
 But Abu Dhabi’s art and museum quarter has come a long way since then.
-Saadiyat Island is now home to world class galleries and an annual art fair.
+Saadiyat Island is now home to world class galleries and an annual art fair. it is regarded as the cultural hub of the Middle East, and in the long term the stated aim is to become the “largest concentration of mega museums in the world”.

 Manarat Al Saadiyat